lozymon/lm.maker/README.md

   - jQuery get scrollTop
   - jQuery get text
   - jQuery get val
-  > **Description:** Get the current value of the first element in the set of matched elements.

   - jQuery get width
   - jQuery grep
   - jQuery has